andysandoval/timgame/README.md

 ![Navigation Diagram](https://github.com/andysandoval/timgame/blob/main/outputs/Navigation%20Diagram/Navigation%20Diagram.png)

-# HD_Interfaces
+# Skeleton
-These interfaces are based on the wireframes, but after receiving many suggestions we made changes to our interfaces.

-You can see the wireframes [here](https://github.com/andysandoval/timgame/tree/main/outputs/Wireframes)
+You can view our initially created wireframes [here](https://github.com/andysandoval/timgame/tree/main/outputs/Wireframes)

+# Surface

+## HD_Interfaces

+The interfaces created were made from the wireframes shown above, plus changes were made to the views based on the comments and suggestions made in a heuristic cross evaluation, and we tried to include most of the suggestions and recommendations resulting in the interfaces shown below.

 You can see the details in the next [folder](https://github.com/andysandoval/timgame/tree/main/outputs/Interfaces%20HD)

 ![HD_Interfaces](https://github.com/andysandoval/timgame/blob/main/outputs/Interfaces%20HD/TimGameInterface.png)

 ## Assistive Technologies